privet-kitty/cl-competitive/README.md

 - [dotimes-unroll.lisp](https://github.com/privet-kitty/cl-competitive/blob/master/dotimes-unroll.lisp) loop unrolling

 ### Weird things
-- [integer-pack.lisp](https://github.com/privet-kitty/cl-competitive/blob/master/integer-pack.lisp) `defstruct`-like macro to use an integer as a bundle of some slots
+- [integer-pack.lisp](https://github.com/privet-kitty/cl-competitive/blob/master/integer-pack.lisp) `defstruct`-like macro to deal with an integer as a bundle of some slots
 - [increasing-stack-size.lisp](https://github.com/privet-kitty/cl-competitive/blob/master/increase-stack-size.lisp) This header runs another SBCL as external process and leaves the entire processing to it.
 (This ugly hack was invented to increase the stack size of SBCL on contest sites.)
 - [self-compile.lisp](https://github.com/privet-kitty/cl-competitive/blob/master/self-compile.lisp) self-rewriting compilation